-From The Chair – No. 22: Skeleton Staff
+From The Chair – No. 25: Autumn Walk

-An ongoing series of short reports by written our Chair, Dr Sue Andrew, musing on discoveries made as she travels around Devon.
+An ongoing series of short reports by written our Chair, Dr Sue Andrew, musing on current life in Devon.

 This follows on from Sue’s earlier series of reports made during walks from her Tavistock home during the coronavirus lockdown.
 The fourteen earlier pieces can be read here.